Top Things to Do in Whistler This Winter

 Is Whistler a good destination for non-skiers?

 Absolutely.
 Whistler is just as magical for non-skiers as it is for those on the slopes.
-From winter hikes and snowshoeing to spa escapes, fondue dinners, tubing, and exploring Whistler Village, there are plenty of ways to enjoy the season — no skis required.

 Ready to plan your Whistler winter getaway?
 Explore lodging, packages, and guided experiences to create the perfect mountain escape.